pactus-project/PIPs/PIPs/pip-50.md

 minimal state object.
 Discovery and derived views are better handled by external applications and node-level helper interfaces.

-Why UTF-8 for ManifestURI?
+Why UTF-8 for `ManifestURI`?

 UTF-8 is the standard interoperable text encoding used across modern software stacks.
 Requiring valid UTF-8 ensures consistent storage and decoding behavior across implementations while still treating the field as opaque application-level content.
+ This requirement improves cross-implementation consistency for storage, validation, and display.

 ## Resistance to State Bloat